WalkMe vs. Whatfix Key Features Comparison Guide [+Alternatives]

 So let’s get right to it!

-- WalkMe and Whatfix are both leading digital adoption platforms that let you create customizable product walkthroughs and analyze product usage data.
+- WalkMe and Whatfix are both digital adoption platforms that let you create customizable product walkthroughs and analyze product usage data.

 - Both platforms can be used without programming knowledge, but coding is necessary to fully customize them.